markcitron/porch_zombie/mad_scientist/README.md

 ## Logs
 The script writes `trigger_status.log` in the same directory.
 It uses a rotating logger (2MB per file, 3 backups) and also prints to console.

-## Systemd Service (optional)
+## Systemd Service (with venv)
-Create a systemd unit to run the trigger script at boot:
+If you are using a Python virtual environment (recommended), your systemd service should use the venv's Python or uvicorn executable.

 Create `/etc/systemd/system/porch-trigger.service` with: